 Communication happens when we are engaged and interested.
 Interaction allows real communication to happen.
-This is true whether we speak to communicate or use Augmentative and Alternative Communication (AAC) user is engaged and interacting, we can build language and meaningful communication.
-When we focus on the strengths and interests of AAC users, we can find so many opportunities to engage and build language.
+This is true whether we speak to communicate or use Augmentative and Alternative Communication (AAC).
+Look at strengths and interests.
+Find opportunities to engage and build language.

 AAC is not a test

 Unfortunately, many AAC users are given fewer opportunities to learn with their AAC.
 Especially in engaging and fun moments that will allow them to build language.
 Instead, AAC learners are tested using their AAC system.
 They are asked questions to show what they know or don’t know.
 They are asked meaningless questions.
 AAC users are made to use their AAC system to prove themselves.
-Where is the motivation to use your AAC system in this way?

 AAC is not a test.
 AAC should not be used this way.
-AAC should not be used to do boring and repetitive drill exercises.
-All this may make an AAC user hate their AAC system, rather than see the value and strength in it.
+Don't use AAC for boring and repetitive drill exercises.
+This may make an AAC user hate their AAC system, rather than see the value and strength in it.

 Engage and motivate